assafmo/IsTorExit/README.md

 IsTorExit("1.1.1.1").then(console.log); // false
 ```

-If used wite `require` then the internal DB get updated every 5 minutes.
+If used wite `require` then the internal DB gets updated every 5 minutes.